 High Search Engine Position (SERP)

 We almost didn’t include this since improving SEO is worthy of multiple posts on its own, but when you consider that the top 3 sites in a Google search receive over 50% of the clicks, it’s clear that high search position results in high perceived authority.

 To break it down even further, one site found that ranking #1 results in 8.5 times more traffic than #5.
 This is a huge incentive to step up your SEO game as increased traffic should yield more leads and sales, assuming you’re doing other things right.

-Just to narrow it down a bit, let’s take a look at a few ways to improve SEO that are highly relevant to eCommerce:
+Just to narrow it down a bit, let’s take a look at a few ways to improve SEO that is highly relevant to eCommerce:

 Product options – utilizing drop down menus to offer different colors and sizes will help mitigate the risk of duplicate content, a big no-no in the eyes of Google.
 Plus, it looks and functions significantly better than having a page for each option.

 Optimized images – use plain English to title and label EVERY image on your site.
 Make sure to include Alt Tags and use clear and basic descriptions so that your image will show up in searches.

 Descriptive meta and title tags – neither of these actually carries any SEO weight, but both will improve your clickthrough rate when used correctly.
 Try and name your pages so that there is no doubt as to what they contain, and use the meta description to entice users to visit your site.

 So there you have it, 5 simple ideas to utilize as you attempt to increase your site’s authority and ultimately its conversions.
 Should you stop there?
 Absolutely not, these are very much the tip of the iceberg and each of them can be broken down much, much further.
 Think of this as a starting point, the point at which you realize how much user trust and brand recognition can improve your bottom line.
 Once you see what even one of these can do for your site, we’re sure you’ll be anxious to try the rest.